vittring/Offensive-Dockerfiles/README.md

 This repository contains a collection of security-oriented tools as Dockerfiles.

 This makes it easy to deploy various mission dependent tools using common cloud providers (AWS, Azure, Linode..).

+The official repository is read-only, I will continue development here.

   The containers are built using Docker.
 Each container is made to suit required dependencies for each tool.
 </h5>

 ---